Dieter Cunz: Career in the United States

-In 1938 Cunz, Koplowitz, and Plaut emigrated to the U.S., where within a year their paths diverged.
+In 1938, Cunz, Koplowitz, and Plaut immigrated to the U.S., where within a year their paths diverged.
 While Plaut, who officially changed his name to Plant, remained in New York, Koplowitz, who changed his name to Seidlin, moved to Massachusetts in 1939 to take up a teaching position at Smith College.
 Cunz, who arrived in New York in August 1938, relocated to Maryland in October 1939 with funding from the Ferdinand Meyer Fund to work up a historical study of the German-Americans settled in the state of Maryland, published in 1940, a precursor to his magisterial The Maryland Germans: A History (1948).
 His research on the Maryland Germans was also supported by the Oberlaender Trust of the Carl Schurz Memorial Foundation.
 Cunz was among the early specialists in German-American studies and authored numerous articles on German immigrants between the colonial period and the Civil War, such as the explorer Johann Lederer and the radical abolitionist Karl Follen.

 In 1939, Cunz was expelled from the Nazi Writers' Association and appointed to an instructorship at the University of Maryland, College Park, where he advanced to an assistant professorship in 1942.
-In 1944 he was naturalized as a U.S. citizen.
+In 1944, he was naturalized as a U.S. citizen.
 He was promoted to associate professor with tenure in 1947 and to full professor in 1949, and he served as chair of the German Department.
 In addition to teaching language and literature courses, he taught a historical survey entitled "From Arminius to Adenauer: A Course in German Civilization".